vemonet/nanopub-website/src/pages/sessions.md

 _13 June 2023, 16:00 CEST_

 Speakers:
-- [Erik van Winkle](https://www.linkedin.com/in/erik-van-winkle/) on "Atomic Units of Knowledge in Research Objects: How FDOs Targeting Different Use Cases Can Collaborate" (Demo and Presentation)
+- [Erik van Winkle](https://www.linkedin.com/in/erik-van-winkle/) on "Atomic Units of Knowledge in Research Objects: How FDOs Targeting Different Use Cases Can Collaborate" (demo and presentation)
-- [Tobias Kuhn](https://tkuhn.org) on "Scaling Nanopublications: Considerations on the Long and Short Run" (Presentation)
+- [Tobias Kuhn](https://tkuhn.org) on "Scaling Nanopublications: Considerations on the Long and Short Run" (presentation)